banach-space/llvm-tutor/README.md

 **llvm-tutor** (a.k.a **lt**) is a collection of self-contained reference LLVM passes developed as a tutorial.
 It targets novice and aspiring LLVM developers.
 It strives to be:
-  * **Complete:** There's a functional `CMakeLists.txt` and CI that provides a working reference set-up.
+  * **Complete:** There's a functional `CMakeLists.txt` (and CI that provides a working reference set-up)
-  * **Out of source:** It builds against a binary LLVM installation.
+  * **Out of source:** It builds against a binary LLVM installation (no need to build LLVM)
-  * **Modern:** It's based on the latest version of LLVM -  you won't get stuck trying to download/build an old version of LLVM or learning an outdated API.
+  * **Modern:** It's based on the latest version of LLVM (and will be updated with every release)

-There's a CI set-up for this project so both you and I can be confident that the examples do build and work fine.
-I've also tried to leave plenty of comments everywhere (in source files, build scripts and tests) - both for my future self as well as you.
-I encourage you to study and modify the code.
+There is plenty of comments in source files, build scripts and tests - I hope that you'll find them helpful.

 tl;dr
 -----